 Areas of Cultural Variation Points to Consider medications and doses have changed.
-Suggestions • Assure your patient you are watching their particular Use of Alternative Respectfully inquire about all of the ways the patient is massage, acupuncture or breathing exercises.
+Suggestions Assure your patient you are watch medications and doses have changed.
+Assure your patient you are watching their particular case.
+Use of Alternative Pain relief Treatment Your patient may be using traditional pain relief treatment, such as herbal compresses or teas, Respectfully inquire about all of the ways the patient is treating their pain. massage, acupuncture or breathing exercises.
 Use indirect questions about community or family traditions for pain management to provide hints about what the patient may be using.
-There may be some reluctance to tell you about alternative therapies until they feel it is "safe" to talk about them.
-Accommodate or integrate your alternative treatments when possible.
+There may be some reluctance to tell you about alternative therapies until reluctance to tell you about alternative therapies until they feel it is "safe" to talk about them.
+Accommodate or integrate your treatments with alternative treatments when possible.
 Methods Needed to Assess pain Most patients are able to describe their pain using a progressive scale, but others are not comfortable Ask the patient specifically how they can best describe their pain. using a numerical scale, and the scale of facial expressions (smile to grimace) may be more useful.
 Use multiple methods of assessing pain-scales and analogies, if you feel the assessment of pain is producing ambiguous or incorrect results.
 Once the severity of the pain can be assessed, explain in detail the expected result of the use of the pain medication in terms of whatever descriptive tools the patient has used.
 Check comprehension with teach-back techniques.
-Instead of using scales, which might not be known to the patient, asking for comparative analogies, such as "like a burn from a stove." "cutting with a knife." or "stepping on a stone," may produce a more accurate description.
+Instead of using scales, which might not be known to the patient, asking for comparative analogies, such as "like a burn from a stove," "cutting with a knife," or "stepping on a stone," may produce a more accurate description.

-request for or refusal of an interpreter.
-Note: Avoid using family members as interpreters.
+request for or refusal of an interpreter. \ Note: Avoid using family members as interpreters.
 Minors are prohibited from being used as interpreters, Find an interpreter with a health care background.
 Document in the patient's medical chart the